CASE STUDY

 Insight 03

-High visual density reduced trust
+High density reduced confidence

 Process / Improvements